-This categories game is based on the popular party game Scattergories, it’s perfect for activating vocabulary and having a bit of fun.
+This team game is based on the popular party game Scattergories and is perfect for reactivating vocabulary.

 Divide the board into six squares and at the top of each square write a category heading.